gagagu/Mobiflight-A320-Efis-Fcu-Display-with-ESP32/README.md

 ### In the project directories are always two subdirectories, "EfisOnly" and "EfisAndFcu".
 The first one is used the "old" idea.
 The second one is used the "new" idea (see below).

 ## the new Idea
-With the new (not yet released) Mobiflight feature for generic I2C Devices the emulation of the LCD Display is not needed anyore.
+With the new (in beta yet) Mobiflight feature for generic I2C Devices the emulation of the LCD Display is not needed anyore.
 There is now a direct i2c communication between the ESP32 and the Arduino Mega 2560 (Mobliblight).
 This makes the code and Mobiflight handling easier.

 ## The Reality